IgA Nephropathy Treatment: 5 Keys To Maintaining Renal Function

 • Calcium channel blockers — Diltiazem (Cardizem) and verapamil (Verelan)

-2. Corticosteroids and Immunosuppressants Stop Immune System Attacks on Your Kidneys
+2. Steroids and Immunosuppressants Stop Immune System Attacks on Your Kidneys

-Anti-inflammatory medications like corticosteroids and immunosuppressants help dampen inflammation to better control your immune system.
+Anti-inflammatory medications like corticosteroids (steroids) and immunosuppressants help reduce inflammation to better control your immune system.

-Your nephrologist may prescribe an oral corticosteroid such as prednisone.
-The U.S. Food and Drug Administration (FDA) has also approved the corticosteroid budesonide (Tarpeyo) for treating proteinuria in people with IgA nephropathy.
-While these medications work well to treat inflammation, they can also come with some unwanted side effects.
-Your doctor will likely prescribe a corticosteroid only for a short period of time to prevent side effects like:
+Your nephrologist may prescribe an oral steroid such as prednisone.
+The FDA has also approved the steroid budesonide (Tarpeyo) for treating proteinuria in people with IgA nephropathy.
+While these medications work well to treat inflammation, they can also come with unwanted side effects.
+Your doctor will likely prescribe a steroid only for a short time to prevent side effects like:

 • High blood pressure